Modi calls for a 'new India' as country celebrates 70 years of independence

 New Delhi (CNN)Crowds gathered at Delhi's historic Red Fort on Tuesday to hear Indian Prime Minister Narendra Modi speak on the 70th anniversary of Indian independence from British rule.

-Modi marked the occasion by asking Indians to set aside their differences to help rid the country of long standing social ills such as class prejudice and corruption.
+Modi marked the occasion by asking Indians to set aside their differences to help rid the country of long-standing social ills such as class prejudice and corruption.

 "India is about peace, unity and goodwill," said Modi.
 "We have to take the country ahead with the determination of creating a new India."